Éric Fanis

-Éric Andre Fanis (born December 30, 1971) is a former St. Lucian footballer who represented the Saint Lucia national football team.
+Éric Andre Fanis (born 30 December 1971) is a Saint Lucian former footballer who played as a forward.
+He made one appearance the Saint Lucia national team.

-Playing career
+Club career

 Fanis had a stint with the Caribbean Stars in the Canadian International Soccer League in 1995.
-During his tenure with the Stars he won the 1996/1997 CISL Indoor Championship.
-In 1997, he signed with Foresta Suceava in Romania, and appeared in 22 matches and recorded three goals for the club.
+During his tenure with the Stars he won the 1996–97 CISL Indoor Championship.
+In 1997, he signed with Foresta Suceava in Romania, and appeared in 42 matches and recorded four goals for the club in Divizia A.

-National team
+International career

-Fanis made his debut for the Saint Lucia national football team on March 5, 2000 in the 2010 FIFA World Cup qualification – CONCACAF first round match against Suriname.
+Fanis made his debut for the Saint Lucia national team on 5 March 2000 in the 2010 FIFA World Cup qualification – CONCACAF first round match against Suriname.